stephenwunrow/pre-populating-tns/Readme.md

 There are at least three areas in which further development is ongoing:

 1. There are some more translation issues to write prompts for
 2. What kind of checking/correcting prompts should we include?
-I've done some for pronouns, figures of speech, and ellipses with more or less success.
+I've done some for pronouns, figures of speech, ellipses, etc. with more or less success.
 3. What is the best workflow for a final product?